thomasjallen123/Recipe-Repository/README.md

    - ERD sketch and a starter SQLite schema are being refined.
 Working through types, uniqueness constraints, and normalization choices.

-4. Normalize tables and finalize constraints — NEXT
+4. Normalize tables and finalize constraints — IN PROGRESS
    - Remove duplication, finalize the Ingredient master list strategy, add indexes, and lock down uniqueness and FK constraints.

-5. Implement schema, migrations, and tests — NEXT
+5. Implement schema, migrations, and tests — IN PROGESS
    - Add migrations (Alembic / Flask-Migrate), seed scripts, and unit tests for insertion and retrieval.
 Add transactional insertion from scraper.